Narrative therapy one week training at Dulwich Centre

 These one week intensive trainings will provide an immersion in the practices of narrative therapy.
 Narrative therapy centres people as the experts in their own lives and views problems as separate from people.
 Narrative approaches assume that people have many skills, competencies, beliefs, values, commitments and abilities that will assist them to reduce the influence of problems in their lives.
 The word ‘narrative’ refers to the emphasis that is placed upon the stories of people’s lives and the differences that can be made through particular tellings and re-tellings of these stories.
 Narrative therapy involves ways of understanding the stories of people’s lives, and ways of re-authoring these stories in collaboration between the therapist and the people whose lives are being discussed.
 It is a way of working that is interested in history, the broader context that is affecting people’s lives and the ethics or politics of this work.
 It is a hopeful approach.
 When using narrative approaches, it is often possible to address serious problems in playful and respectful ways.

-These one week workshops have been specifically designed for those who are relatively new to narrative ways of working or those who have had some exposure to the ideas and would now like the opportunity to more rigorously engage with narrative practices.
-This course will feature a review of key narrative ideas and practices, including recent developments, including:
+Specifically designed for those who are relatively new to narrative ways of working or those who have had some exposure to the ideas and would now like the opportunity to more rigorously engage with narrative practices, this course will feature a review of key narrative ideas and practices, including recent developments, including:

 Stories of therapeutic conversations, videotapes, transcripts and therapeutic letters will be shared that relate to work with adults, children and families.
 Detailed descriptions and illustrations of maps for therapy will be given.
 What is more, during the week, many opportunities will be provided for participants to develop their own skills in narrative questioning through training exercises.
 We have found this to be particularly helpful in order for participants to then be able to use narrative practices in their own work context.
 This intensive workshop will be relevant to counsellors, therapists, psychologists, social workers, welfare workers… indeed anyone who is working with the stories of people’s lives.